 Connecting Devices Via 433MHz

 So I bought some extra 433 switches and remote control.
 I also got a door sensor, but that one was dead as a doornail (no pun intended), so I have to get it replaced.
 But no problem getting the remote control to work inside Node-RED.
 All you have to do is to go to the web interface for the device, select “RFBRIDGE” and press “LEARN” for the on and off switches.
 The SONOFF RF BRIDGE 433 will beep, and you can press the button, and the hexadecimal code will show up and then you just press the “save” button.
 The firmware does have six switches, but it can be increased up to a hundred if you modify some settings in the ESPURNA firmware.
 But there is another way.
 A way to be able to both receive and send ANY code you want!
 Directly from Node-RED!

 Adding SONOFF RF BRIDGE 433 To Node-RED

-I’ve put in SONOFF_RFBRIDGE/relay/# as my topic, because using a hash sign receives all codes.
+I’ve put in SONOFF_RFBRIDGE/relay/# as my topic because using a hash sign receives all codes.
 I use a Switch Node to get six different outputs to make it a bit tidier.
 Then it’s easy to add nodes to the switch I’m interested in.

 But What If Six Switches Isn’t Enough?

 To receive all the RF codes, just create an MQTT node with the topic SONOFF_RFBRIDGE/rfin which will give you all the decoded 433MHz messages in hexadecimal.
 If you want to send a specific code, create an MQTT Out node and set the topic to SONOFF_RFBRIDGE/rfout/set.
-Now you just have to send the code directly to that node.
+Now you just have to send the command directly to that node.
 Quite interesting possibilities there.